A new map for Toronto's new transit system

 A table of a selection of popular TTC express bus routes, with their maximum headways and approximate last scheduled trips on weekdays and weekends.
 A checkmark or x shows which routes meet the proposed "Frequent Express Bus" Standard.

-These six express routes are underemphasized in present maps, but they are important for suburban crosstown trips and fill in gaps in the rail system.
+These six express routes are underemphasized in present maps, but they are important for longer-distance suburban crosstown trips and fill in gaps in the rail system.

 A number of Scarborough/North York express bus routes were enhanced after the 2023 shuttering of Line 3, including along the replacement bus corridor.
 Scarborough Centre continues to be a major transit hub for this corner of the city.
 However, neither TTC nor Metrolinx higher-order transit maps show these replacement bus lines and their connections to Scarborough Centre.